Friday, October 31, 2008

 Kiddushin 8 - Betrothal with Valuables

 A man betrothed a woman by giving her a quantity of silk.
 He said, “Become betrothed to me with $2,000, and here is this silk as payment.”
 The silk was indeed worth $2,000.
-Does the woman, who is not an expert in appraisal, rely on his words and wholeheartedly commit herself in marriage?
+Does the woman, who is not an appraisal expert, rely on his words and wholeheartedly commit herself to marriage?
 The prevailing ruling is that she does.

 If a man said to a woman, “Become betrothed to me with $100,” but instead gave her an item as collateral, she is not betrothed.
 She did not receive the promised money, nor was collateral given as a gift.